pgibler/evogen/README.md

 Yes you can!

-## How do I use this?
+## How do I build this?

 To build this you must have the FlexSDK installed.

-## Development suggestions
+## How do I use this?

-This project was built using [FlashDevelop](http://www.flashdevelop.org/).
-I highly recommend you use that to edit and build the source.
+After building the application, run the generated .swf or .exe. that Flex built.
+I recommend using [FlashDevelop](http://www.flashdevelop.org/) as you can just run the project from it and not mess with running the build commands.